 By default, all webservers will keep a running “server log”, where raw data about how many sessions, or page views are logged.
 In the early days on the web, these were all we had to work with and there are still many analytics tools that will read & interpret those logs (webalog, analog etc).
 But the raw data in the server logs is mainly intended to be used to make sure the server is working properly & efficiently (server load, bandwidth usage etc).
 It tells us that people used your website, but the data is basic & can’t be joined-up to show us a visitor’s journey through the site, or where they gave up trying; You can see how people use your website so it is not very useful for marketers.

-Google Analytics, on the other hand, is a free-to-use and very powerful tool for understanding how visitors use your site, the most popular pages, bounce rates, entry & exit pages, keywords and what devices people use to access your site.
-When combined with Google Webmaster tools and an adwords account, Google Analytics can provide valuable insight about your site’s visitors.
+That’s where tools like Google Analytics come in.
+Google Analytics is a free-to-use and very powerful tool for understanding how visitors use your site.
+In addition to logging the most popular pages, bounce rates, landing pages, exit pages and and what devices people use to access your site, Google Analytics (and Bing’s) can track how well your adverts are performing, and monitor events such as when people add to basket.

 When combined with Google Search Console or Bing’s Webmaster tools (and, maybe, a PPC campaign), Analytics can provide valuable, actionable insight into how to improve conversion rates & achieve other business-related targets.

 You can learn a lot from Google Analytics.
 It essential when measuring (& setting) benchmarks & evaluating the success of your online strategies.
 The measurements provided by analytics can be used to gain valuable insight into how your audience is responding to your PPC advertising, social marketing or content marketing strategies, helping inform your tactical decisions for the future.

 Other, enterprise-level analytics tools are available for a price but these are only useful if you have a well-defined digital strategy and know how to use them effectively.